Technology Function Assessment

 Would it be simpler to just replace the CTO? ›

-Sometimes that's exactly the right move.
+Sometimes that is exactly the right move.
 But not usually.

-Most underperforming technology teams aren't failing because the CTO lacks intelligence or technical skill.
-They're failing because the CTO was never set up to succeed in the first place.
+Most underperforming technology teams are not failing because the CTO lacks intelligence or technical skill.
+They are failing because the CTO was never set up to succeed in the first place.

 Unclear expectations from leadership.
 No operating system for how the team works.
 Constant reactive firefighting instead of strategic focus.
-A leadership style that worked at a smaller scale but doesn't fit what the business needs now.
+A leadership style that worked at a smaller scale but does not fit what the business needs now.

 If you replace the CTO without fixing those underlying problems, the new person will hit the same wall.
-You'll burn another 12 months and another six figure salary just to end up back here asking the same questions.
+You will burn another 12 months and another six figure salary just to end up back here asking the same questions.

 Our default is to elevate the existing CTO by fixing the system around them.
-If it becomes clear during Diagnose that replacement is the right answer, I'll tell you that directly and help you think through what needs to change before you hire.
+If it becomes clear during Assess and Diagnose that replacement is the right answer, I will tell you that directly and help you think through what needs to change before you hire.

-What if we don't have a CTO yet? ›
+What if we do not have a CTO yet? ›

-We don't act as an interim CTO, but we can help you avoid making an expensive hiring mistake.
+We do not act as an interim CTO, but we can help you avoid making an expensive hiring mistake.

-Most organisations hire the wrong CTO because they're not clear on what the role actually needs to do.
-They write a job description that sounds good but doesn't match what the business requires.
-Then they hire someone who looks great on paper but is completely the wrong fit for the stage you're at.
+Most organisations hire the wrong CTO because they are not clear on what the role actually needs to do.
+They write a job description that sounds good but does not match what the business requires.
+Then they hire someone who looks great on paper but is completely the wrong fit for the stage you are at.

 We help you get clear on what you actually need, stabilise the technology function so the incoming leader has a fighting chance, support the hiring process, and then coach the new CTO through their first few months so they start strong.

-This dramatically reduces the risk of your new CTO flaming out within a year, which is what happens to most technology leaders who walk into unclear situations.
+This dramatically reduces the risk of your new CTO flaming out within a year, which is what happens to many technology leaders who walk into unclear situations.

 How is this different from hiring consultants or coaches? ›